-FINAL FANTASY I-III pixel remaster starter tipsWith the release of the first three titles in the FINAL FANTASY pixel remaster series on Steam, here are some valuable starter tips to help your Warriors of Light vanquish the forces of darkness.
+FINAL FANTASY I-III pixel remaster starter tipsWith the release of the FINAL FANTASY pixel remaster series on PS4 and Switch, here are some tips to help your Warriors of Light vanquish the forces of darkness in the first three games.

-Whether you’re a returning player or a newcomer to these adventures, we’ve got your back with some simple starter guidance to help you make the most out of the journeys that lie ahead.
+Whether you’re a returning player or a newcomer to these adventures, we’ve got your back with some simple starter guidance to help you make the most out of the first three journeys that lie ahead: FINAL FANTASY I - III.

 Planning your party in the original FINAL FANTASY